-When children join Debden Primary Academy, their reading band is quickly assessed using our Reading Fluency Comprehension Assessments, alongside notes and data from the child's prior school (where applicable).
-Each colour-band contains books that are appropriate to the stage of the child's reading development (including, for fledgling children, their phonics development).
-These books are drawn from the Oxford Reading Tree and Collins Big Cat reading schemes, and our visual chart shows how the bands align with expectations related to children's age (see Appendix C).
+When children join Debden Primary Academy, their Reading Age is quickly assessed using the Hodder Education 'Salford Reading Tests', alongside notes and data from the child's prior school (where applicable).
+Each reading age corresponds with a selection of colour-banded books that are appropriate to the stage of the child's reading development.
+These books are drawn from the Oxford Reading Tree and Collins Big Cat reading schemes, and a visual chart is provided to each teacher to clarify the equivalent bands within each scheme.